Rebates for Residential EV Chargers in Massachusetts

 Massachusetts Municipal Wholesale Electric Company (MMWEC)

-Massachusetts Municipal Wholesale Electric Company (MMWEC) has a rebate program that covers residential EV chargers.
-The program is called "MMWEC Residential EV Charger Program."
+Massachusetts Municipal Wholesale Electric Company (MMWEC) offers rebates for residential EV chargers through a program called "MMWEC Residential EV Charger Program."
 The program is currently open with an expected end date of December 31st 2026.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 The MMWEC Residential EV Charger Program program offers a rebate of $200 - 700 per charger.
 The incentive may cover up to 100% of the material cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.